These Keto Caramel Nut Chocolate Brownies are everything you’ve ever wanted in a low carb brownie, and so much more!

 I used chopped walnuts on top of these, but you could use almost any nut in place of them.
 Pecans, almonds, or even pistachios would work great.

-A delicious low carb chocolate brownie recipe drizzled with caramel and chopped nuts.
-Gluten free, keto, lchf, and Atkins diet friendly!
+A delicious keto chocolate brownie recipe drizzled with caramel and chopped nuts.
+Gluten free, keto, lchf, low carb and Atkins diet friendly!

 For the brownies: